jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

 Keep in mind that some features for JupyterLab are not available in Notebook 7:

-- The "main" area in JupyterLab does not exist in Notebook 7
+- The "main" area in Notebook 7 cannot be used the same way as in JupyterLab
 - Notebook 7 does not have a status bar

 See `this example <https://www.youtube.com/watch?v=mqotG1MkHa4>`_ of a